yehielisakov/LargeLogsJoiner/README.md

 (which would mean that we have to create a separate reader-writer class that only handles read / write ops and merge class will call it as needed).

+In order to run (Webstorm) get the files, put them in separate dir, run npm install, then create Webstorm configuration to run main.ts